jmhuie/SlicerBiomech/README.md

-# Segment Geometry
+# SegmentGeometry

-This is the repository for Segment Geometry, an extension for <a href="https://slicer.org/" target ="_blank">3D Slicer</a>.
+This is the repository for SegmentGeometry, an extension for <a href="https://slicer.org/" target ="_blank">3D Slicer</a>.

-Segment Geometry iterates slice-by-slice through a segment to calculate the second moment of area and other cross-sectional properties.
+SegmentGeometry iterates slice-by-slice through a segment to calculate the second moment of area and other cross-sectional properties.
 Results are exported to a table and plotted for quick visualizations.

 ![image](https://raw.githubusercontent.com/jmhuie/Slicer-SegmentGeometry/main/SegmentGeometry/Resources/Icons/SegmentGeometryScreenshot1.png)

 # Installation

-The official method for installing Segment Geometry is through 3D Slicer's built-in Extensions Manager.
-To install Segment Geometry, first install the most recent stable release of <a href="https://download.slicer.org/" target ="_blank">3D Slicer</a> (r29738 or later).
+The official method for installing SegmentGeometry is through 3D Slicer's built-in Extensions Manager.
+To install SegmentGeometry, first install the most recent stable release of <a href="https://download.slicer.org/" target ="_blank">3D Slicer</a> (r29738 or later).
 In 3D Slicer, open the Extensions Manager module and search for "SegmentGeometry".
 Install the extension and its dependency (ExtraSegmentEditorEffects).
-After restarting the application, Segment Geometry should be fully functional and located in the Quantification module category.
-If using the current stable release of Slicer, Segment Geometry can be updated in the Extension Manager.
-If using the Preview Release of Slicer, the most recent build must be downloaded and installed to update Segment Geometry.
+After restarting the application, SegmentGeometry should be fully functional and located in the Quantification module category.
+If using the current stable release of Slicer, SegmentGeometry can be updated in the Extension Manager.
+If using the Preview Release of Slicer, the most recent build must be downloaded and installed to update SegmentGeometry.

 # How to Cite

-Citable paper for Segment Geometry coming soon.
+Citable paper for SegmentGeometry coming soon.
 Below are other relevant citations.

 To cite 3D Slicer as a general image analysis platform, please use:
 * Kikinis R, Pieper, SD, Vosburgh KG.
 (2014) 3D Slicer: A Platform for Subject-Specific Image Analysis, Visualization, and Clinical Support.
 In Intraoperative Imaging and Image-Guided Therapy (pp. 277–289).
 Springer, New York, NY. https://doi.org/10.1007/978-1-4614-7657-3_19